Sir William Montgomery-Cuninghame, 9th Baronet

 Sir William James Montgomery-Cuninghame, 9th Baronet VC JP DL (20 May 1834 – 11 November 1897) was a British Army officer from Scotland, Conservative politician and Victoria Cross recipient.

 Early life

-Montgomery-Cuninghame was born in Ayr to Sir Thomas Montgomery-Cuninghame, 8th Baronet of Corsehill and Charlotte Niven D. Hutcheson, the eldest of seven children.
+Montgomery-Cuninghame was born in Ayr to Sir Thomas Montgomery-Cuninghame, 8th Baronet of Corsehill and Charlotte Niven Doig Hutcheson, the eldest of seven children.

+His paternal grandparents were Sir James Montgomery-Cuninghame, 6th Baronet and Janet Cuming (a daughter of Edinburgh banker Thomas Cuming, Esq., of Earnside, Nairnshire and Hatton, Cheshire).
+His mother was the only child of Hugh Hutcheson of Southfield, Renfrewshire.

 Between April 1849 and 1851 he was educated at Harrow School.

-Military service